saiprasadbarke/robustmvd/rmvd/data/README.md

 ### Multi-view depth (mvd) data format
 For mvd datasets each sample is a dictionary with the following keys:
 - `images`: a list of images.
-Each image is a numpy array of shape (3, H, W), type float32 and values from 0 to 255
+Each image is a `numpy.array` of shape (3, H, W), type float32 and values from 0 to 255
 - `poses`: a list of camera poses.
-Each camera pose is numpy array of shape (4, 4) and type float32.
+Each camera pose is `numpy.array` of shape (4, 4) and type float32.
 The reference coordinate system is the keyview coordinate system (for more information, see below)
 - `intrinsics`: a list of camera intrinsics.
-Each camera intrinsic is numpy array of shape (3, 3) and type float32
+Each camera intrinsic is `numpy.array` of shape (3, 3) and type float32
 - `keyview_idx`: integer that indicates the index of the keyview in the list of views, e.g. `images[keyview_idx]` is the keyview image
 - `depth`: depth map for the keyview.
-This is a numpy array of shape (1, H, W) and type float32
+This is a `numpy.array` of shape (1, H, W) and type float32
 - `invdepth`: inverse depth map for the keyview.
-This is a numpy array of shape (1, H, W) and type float32
+This is a `numpy.array` of shape (1, H, W) and type float32
 - `depth_range`: minimum and maximum depth values for the view.
 This is a tuple of the form (min_depth, max_depth)

 ### Intrinsics and camera poses